gadse/python_image_downloader/README.md

 **General**:

 `python3 downloader.py -f=<file> -d=<directory>` with`file` being the input file and `directory` being the target
-directory as decribet in the introducing section.
+directory as decribed in the introducing section.

 **Concrete**: